COVID-19: travel health notice for all travellers

 Avoid walking alone, especially after dark.
 Ensure that your personal belongings, including your passport and other travel documents, are secure at all times.

 Women travelling alone may be subject to certain forms of harassment.
+Sexual assault and harassment do occur, particularly around bars and nightlife areas, such as Itaewon and Hongdae-Ipgu.

 Political, labour and student demonstrations and marches may occur.
 Even peaceful demonstrations can turn violent at any time.
 They can lead to significant disruptions to traffic and public transportation.